epilot-dev/aws-lambda-utility-middlewares/README.md

 - [Lambda Server-Timing Middleware (ext)](https://github.com/NishuGoel/lambda-server-timing/tree/main/src): Enables Lambdas to return responses with Server-Timing Header allowing to to pass request-specific timings from the backend to the browser.
 Allows a server to communicate performance metrics about the request-response cycle to the user agent.
 It also standardizes a JavaScript interface to enable applications to collect, process, and act on these metrics to optimize application delivery.

 ## Contributing

 The packages contained in this repository are free and open-source software.
 Pull requests are welcome!

+## Packages releases

+This repository requires manual releases of the packages for now.
+We will be including `changeset` in the future to manage releases of the packages in the monorepo.

 ## Disclaimer